gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - User runs `gradle components`
 - Presents basic details of each project component
     - JVM and native components
-    - Legacy JVM component
+    - Legacy JVM library and application
     - War, Ear
     - Test suites
+    - Distribution
-- Show component description
+- Show source sets and binaries for each component

 #### Implementation

-- Render the binaries and source sets for each component.
-- Display 'build' task for binary
-- Display source directories for source set
 - Display output locations for binary
-- Display header directories
+- Display native language header directories
-- hoist 'component with binaries' up and remove dependency on cpp project
+- Hoist 'component with binaries' up and remove dependency on cpp project
 - Add new task type to DSL guide.
 - Add basic implementation for legacy component types.
 - Add `description` to `ProjectComponent`.